RilloX01/PalmHubRP/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Tracking of bugs for Royalty Roleplay!
+about: Tracking of bugs for PalmHubRP!
 Follow the below steps to submit a bug report!
 title: "[BUG] - ISSUE"
 labels: bug
 assignees: ''